What Is The Diameter Of The Pluto

 A major breakthrough occurred in 1978 with the discovery of Charon, Pluto's largest moon, by James Christy at the United States Naval Observatory.
 Charon's presence provided a unique opportunity to determine Pluto's mass and size more accurately.
 By carefully observing the orbital characteristics of Charon, astronomers could calculate the mass of the Pluto-Charon system using Kepler's laws of planetary motion.

 Even more valuable were the mutual events that occurred between 1985 and 1990.
 During this period, Pluto and Charon periodically eclipsed each other as seen from Earth.
 These eclipses allowed astronomers to precisely measure the changes in brightness as one body passed in front of the other.
-By analyzing the timing and duration of these events, they could create detailed light curves and derive accurate estimates of the diameters of both Pluto and Charon.
+Now, by analyzing the timing and duration of these events, they could create detailed light curves and derive accurate estimates of the diameters of both Pluto and Charon.
 This period of mutual events was a golden age for Pluto studies, yielding significant improvements in our understanding of its size and other physical properties.

 Hubble Space Telescope Observations